DanielVoogsgerd/brane-documentation/user-guide/src/system-admins/posix-reasoner.md

     - 20
 ```

-4. Global access can be modified by altering the permissions of the owner group via the `chmod command` (changing file
+4. Global (Others) access can be modified by altering the permissions of the owner group via the `chmod command` (changing file
    permissions).
 Run
 ```bash
 # Add read and write permissions to the others class